ThinkEQ/assembly-solutions-ltd/src/pages/projects/alexander-dennis.md

 projectfeature:
   quote: ASL is without a doubt the best UK manufacturer of wiring looms and
     wiring harnesses.
-They have been our preferred supplier for 10 years because the quality of products is excellent and they deliver when they say they will (which is something my other suppliers don't do!).
+They have been our preferred supplier for 10 years because their quality and attention to detail is none other than excellent and they deliver when they say they will (which is something my other suppliers don't do!).
 For us we find working with ASL extremely easy, they are always quick to respond and support with fast turnaround deliveries when we have urgent demands
   name: Electrical Engineering Manager, Alexander Dennis
   image: /img/asl-wiring-loom.jpg
 seo: